DXCANZProduct/DXC-Products-for-Microsoft-Business-Applications/EDI/CORE/Setup/EDI Batches.md

 | **Process to outbound**    			| EDI document type staging table records are processed based on the templates and files are <br>generated into the outbound file staging area    	|
 | **Export**                 			| Files in the outbound file staging area are exported.                                                                                 		|

 Each of these steps has a batch job that can be scheduled to automate it.
-Each of these batch jobs is run per company and will run over all enabled EDI document types.
+Each of these batch jobs is run per company or multiple companies; and will run over all enabled EDI document types.
 This has the following advantages:
 - Different companies can have different batch schedules/frequencies and can be turned on or off separately
 - Different alert rules can be applied to different companies
 - Without reconfiguring or even stopping a batch job, individual document types can be enabled or disabled

-Once the Batch control form is opened, the form will automatically display a list of all configured companies and within each of these the available EDI Document types as per the licence.
-Users can access the form by navigating to **EDI > Setup > Batch control**
+Users can access the form by navigating to **EDI > Setup > Batch control group**.
+- Select **New** to create a new batch group
+- Enable the applicable company/s the batch group applies to.
+The current legal entity is automatically enabled.
+Users can also use Enable all or Disable all.

 For each of the 5 steps above, a separate fast tab will be displayed.
 For each step:
 - Option 1: Select Enable for each of the Documents and Connection types you would like to create a batch for, then select **Batch > Create Batch**
-- Option 2: Alternatively for all documents, select **Batch > Create Batch**
+- Option 2: Alternatively for all licensed documents, select **Batch > Create Batch**
 - Enter the description of the batch in the **Caption** field
 - Select the **Batch group**
 - If you began setting up batch control with Option 2, select **Enable all documents** to setup up batch control for all licensed documents